July 14, 2019

 It is of theoretical importance how the authors of both studies interpret their findings.
 Neef and colleagues refer to recent theories of basal ganglia function suggesting that the nucleus accumbens is a “motivation-to-movement interface” (p.
 84).
 Corroborating this view, Montag and colleagues write: “The location of our finding is noteworthy, as previous work on basal ganglia involvement in stuttering has mainly focused on motor function.
 The ventral striatum region belongs to the limbic subdivision of the basal ganglia circuit which is involved in reward and motivational functions” (p.
 4).

 One purpose of this blog is to discuss whether my theory of stuttering is consistent with new empirical findings, and I think the theory is consistent with the insight that the role of the basal ganglia in stuttering is not related to motor control as such, but rather to the cause of (or the reason for) motor action, namely to motivation and reward.
 I have never believed that a deficit in the basal ganglia function causes stuttering, but that invalid error signals in the monitoring system cause interruptions of speech flow.
-These signals that suddenly inhibit motor execution seem to originate from the left cerebellum (see here in the main text or Section 2.2.1 in the PDF).
+These signals that suddenly inhibit motor execution seem to originate from the left cerebellum (see Section 2.2. in the main text ).

 Alm’s model reversed